mingyung-park/mingyung-park/README.md

 ## 🚀 Recent Projects

-**❗Honors Thesis(독립 연구)**
+**❗Honors Thesis(독립 연구): Enhancing Logical Equivalence of Natural Language to First-Order Logic Translation with Self-Consistency Prompting**

 Conducted research on translating natural language (NL) into first-order logic (FOL) using Self-Consistency Prompting.

-Improved translation quality by combining Self-Consistency Prompting with Logical Equivalence Score (LES).
-The study demonstrated significant performance enhancements compared to Chain of Thought Prompting, evaluated using SentenceBLEU and LES metrics.
+Improved translation Logical Equivalence by combining Self-Consistency Prompting with LLM self selection process.
+The study demonstrated significant performance enhancements compared to Chain of Thought Prompting, evaluated using SentenceBLEU and Logical Equivalence Score.

 <br/>